 The initial draft should be submitted to the mentor in hard copy and to the Program Administrator in electronic form at least three months before the hoped-for defense date.
 With the exception of the Dedication, Epigraph, and Acknowledgment pages, all the components of the dissertation are required.
-Only if the initial draft is in relatively good shape will this timetable be practicable.
-Significant revisions of an initial draft will almost certainly mean that the defense must be delayed for some time.
 Once the mentor has read the initial draft, the mentor and student determine the timing of the defense draft and the defense itself.
 The mentor works with the BTS Graduate Studies Office Coordinator and Program Administrator to establish a date for the defense.